NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 ### Remarks
-In the video, Jordan showcases a forecast of the event's implied move and talks about trading this if the earnings announcement was confirmed.
+In the video, Jordan showcases a forecast of the event's implied move and talked about trading this if the earnings announcement was confirmed.
 Unfortunately, to create a forecast of the implied move I would need to model historical data.
 I decided this kind of data would be outside of the scope for this project and excluded it.